kuroneko/cdu/README.md

 1. Run `make`

-To prep the tree for testing, link the cdu/resources directory to your build directory, and copy cdu/psx/mcdupsx.conf.sample to mcdupsx.conf, and edit to suit your system(s).
+To prep the tree for testing, link the cdu/resources directory to your build directory, and copy cdu/psx/mcdupsx.lua to `mcdupsx.lua`, and edit to suit your system(s).

 Then, from the directory containing the resources symlink and config file, start the `psx/mcdupsx` binary.